 - Noise levels from the HVAC system and ductwork

 Questions like these help the consultant diagnose problems you may be having with the current system and develop an idea of what kind of replacement might work best.
 If a consultant fails to ask about these things, they’re flying blind.

 3. A design-minded approach

 Can your contractor handle a challenge?
 Not all HVAC installations are super straightforward.
-If you're trying to solve a number of problems (like those things the contractor should have asked you about in #2 above), a contractor better have the expertise to design an HVAC system that works for your home.
+If you’re trying to solve several problems (like those things the contractor should have asked you about in #2 above), a contractor better has the expertise to design an HVAC system that works for your home.

 Not all HVAC installations require these kinds of tests, but many do.
 Ask whether the contractor knows how to perform these types of analyses.
 A contractor who understands HVAC design is far more likely to install a system that meets your comfort goals.

 Building codes change often, and your home doesn’t have to be old to be code-deficient in some way or another.